hermitex/Javascript-tutorial/README.md

 WEEK 1: What is JavaScript?

-Follow the link bellow and read the material.
+WEEK 1 TASK: Follow the link bellow and read the material.
 Make sure you understand most of the detail since I will be testing you at the end of the week.
 Tests will be coming every Friday.

 https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript